-The purpose of the Audit and Governance Committee is to assist the Board of Directors in fulfilling its responsibilities of oversight and supervision of, among other things:
+The purpose of the Audit Committee is to assist the Board of Directors in fulfilling its responsibilities of oversight and supervision of, among other things:

-- the annual audit and quarterly interim review of the financial statements of the Corporation, managing the relationship with the independent auditor and meeting with the independent auditor as required in connection with the audit services provided by the auditor; - the pre-approval of the non-audit services provided by the independent auditor; - the accounting and financial reporting practices and procedures of the Corporation; - the adequacy of the internal controls and accounting procedures of the Corporation; - the quality and integrity of the financial statements and MD&A of the Corporation. - The compliance by the Corporation with legal and regulatory requirements which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole; and - the performance of the Board of Directors, its individual members, committees and the Chairman.
+- the annual audit and quarterly interim review of the financial statements of the Corporation, managing the relationship with the independent auditor and meeting with the independent auditor as required in connection with the audit services provided by the auditor; - the pre-approval of the non-audit services provided by the independent auditor; - the accounting and financial reporting practices and procedures of the Corporation; - the adequacy of the internal controls and accounting procedures of the Corporation; - the quality and integrity of the financial statements and MD&A of the Corporation; and - the compliance by the Corporation with legal and regulatory requirements which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole.

-The Audit and Governance Committee Charter
+The Audit Committee Charter

-The Audit and Governance Committee Charter is attached hereto as Schedule "B".
+The Audit and Committee Charter is attached hereto as Schedule "B".